espressif/esp-protocols/components/mdns/test_apps/README.md

 * Open the project configuration menu (`idf.py menuconfig`)

-* Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](README.md) for more details.
+* Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu
 * Set `mDNS Hostname` as host name prefix for the device and its instance name in `mDNS Instance Name`

 ### Build and Flash